Hugh Hewitt: The Hugh Hewitt Show (radio)

-Hewitt's nationally syndicated radio show, The Hugh Hewitt Show, is broadcast from California from 6 to 9 am EST on weekdays.
+Hewitt's nationally syndicated radio show, The Hugh Hewitt Show, is broadcast from Virginia 3 to 6 pm EST on weekdays.
 The show appears on more than 75 stations and is syndicated by the Salem Radio Network.
 Beginning April 4, 2016, the show moved to a morning drive time slot.
 Although Hewitt's background is in law, government, and politics, he also covers American cultural trends and the entertainment industry.
 He frequently critiques the mainstream media on air, often inviting journalists to defend their work on the show.
 His regular contributors include law professors John C. Eastman, former Dean of Chapman University School of Law, and Erwin Chemerinsky, erstwhile Dean of UC Irvine Law School and current Dean of UC Berkeley School of Law (whom Hewitt calls "The Smart Guys"), James Lileks, Mark Steyn, United States Naval Academy English professor David Allen White (who does a monthly Shakespeare showcase), and Congressman David Dreier (R-CA), as well as frequent callers from around the country.
 He used to spend the 15th hour of the week discussing movies with "Emmett of the Unblinking Eye".

 Hugh Hewitt (television)

-On June 24, 2017, Hugh Hewitt debuted, a half-hour television show which ran on MSNBC in the Saturdays 8 am EST timeslot.
-On the show, he conducted interviews and provided commentary on current events.
+On June 24, 2017, Hugh Hewitt debuted, a half-hour television show which ran on MSNBC in the Saturdays 8 am EST timeslot, but it "failed to deliver satisfactory ratings for the network."
 On Saturday, June 30, 2018, Hewitt announced that the show had been cancelled, but that he would continue his commentary on the NBC family of networks.
 In 2020, NBC and MSNBC stopped inviting Hewitt to appear on their programs, which constituted a breach of contract.
 Thus, in 2021, Hewitt was released from that contract and started appearing on Fox News Channel.
 In November 2024, Hewitt quit his position with The Washington Post following an appearance on the paper's live show.